Minitel-Ismin/Gomines/README.md

 ## To-Do
 - Merge the upload script with the overall project (Actually has its own fonts, css, js deps...)
-- Change the h5ai viewer to a custom one
 - Review DownloadsController->files()
 - Add possibility to download a whole folder at once
+- Add integration with LDAP for accounting
+- Add possibility to "Upload There"

 ## Install
 - git pull